About Me

 2024

-I've retired from my day job, now have more time to spend on my motorcycle projects, including this 1974 Norton Commando.
+I've retired from my day job, and finally have more time to spend on my own motorcycle projects.

 Read: Norton Commando Build